cathyriani/miiGAN/README.md

 # miiGAN

-A GAN trained on 200 images of Nintendo Miis scraped from the Nintendo Wiki.
+MiiGAN is a neural network trained on a dataset of 200 images of Nintendo Miis to generate any number of randomized Mii characters at a 512x512 resolution.
+MiiGAN was created with the express purpose to generate randomized images of Miis and test the pros, cons, and limitations of network training on a small dataset in a small period of time.

 (Notebook Adapted From Jeff Heaton's Tutorials.)